History of the Assyrians: Rise of Assyria

 Ashur-uballit I was the first native Assyrian ruler to claim the royal title šar ("king").
 Shortly after achieving independence, he further claimed the dignity of a great king on the level of the Egyptian pharaohs and the Hittite kings.
 Ashur-uballit's claim to be a great king meant that he also embedded himself in the ideological implications of that role; a great king was expected to expand the borders of his realm to incorporate "uncivilized" territories, ideally eventually ruling the entire world.
 Ashur-uballit's reign was often regarded by later generations of Assyrians as the true birth of Assyria.
 The term "land of Ashur" (māt Aššur), i.e. designating Assyria as comprising a larger kingdom, is first attested as being used in his time.
 Assyria's rise was intertwined with the decline and fall of the Mitanni kingdom, its former suzerain, which allowed the early Middle Assyrian kings to expand and consolidate territories in northern Mesopotamia.
 Ashur-uballit mainly warred against small states in the southern vicinity of the Assyrian heartland.
 He engaged in diplomacy with both Babylonia, ruled by Burnaburiash II, and Egypt, ruled by Akhenaten.
 Ashur-uballit's successors Enlil-nirari (r. c.
 1327–1318 BC) and Arik-den-ili (r. c.
-1317–1306 BC) were less successful than Ashur-uballit in expanding and consolidating Assyrian power, and as such the new kingdom developed somewhat haltingly and remained fragile.
+1317–1306 BC) were less successful than Ashur-uballit in expanding and consolidating Assyrian power, and as such the new empire developed somewhat haltingly and remained fragile.
 Enlil-nirari's reign was the beginning of the historical enmity between Assyria and Babylonia after Kurigalzu II, a king the Assyrians had helped gain the Babylonian throne, attacked Assyria.
 Kurigalzu's betrayal resulted in deep trauma and was still referenced in Assyrian writings concerning Babylonia more than a century later.

 Under the warrior-kings Adad-nirari I (r. c.
 1305–1274 BC), Shalmaneser I (r. c.
 1273–1244 BC) and Tukulti-Ninurta I (r. c.
 1243–1207 BC), Assyria began to realize its aspirations of becoming a significant regional power.
 Adad-nirari was the first Assyrian king to march against the remnants of the Mitanni kingdom and the first Assyrian king to include lengthy narratives of his campaigns in his royal inscriptions.
 Adad-nirari early in his reign defeated Shattuara I of Mitanni and forced him to pay tribute to Assyria as a vassal ruler.
 After a revolt by Shattuara's son Wasashatta Adad-niari annexed some Mitanni lands and constructed a royal palace for himself at Taite, a former Mitanni capital.
 Adad-nirari also fought with Babylonia, defeating the Babylonian king Nazi-Maruttash at the Battle of Kār Ištar c.
 1280 BC and redrawing the border between the two kingdoms in Assyria's favor.